htjb/globalemu/README.rst

 ===============================================
-GlobalEmu: Robust Global 21-cm Signal Emulation
+globalemu: Robust Global 21-cm Signal Emulation
 ===============================================

 TO DO: